Farmers’ Market Promotion Program

 Implementation Basics

-Each year, the USDA posts a Notice of Funds Availability (NOFA) in the Federal Register to announce the beginning of a new grant cycle for FMPP.
-The NOFA for FY2009 was posted on March 13, 2009, and applications are due on April 27, 2009.
+Each year, usually in the late winter, the USDA posts a Notice of Funds Availability (NOFA) in the Federal Register to announce the beginning of a new grant cycle for FMPP.
+USDA issued a proposed rule for the program on January 19, 2011, which NSAC submitted comments on.
+The proposed rule has yet to be finalized.

 Examples of Past Grant Recipients